30 Days of Substance Abuse Treatment for your Child

-You, as a parent, must make changes yourself such as not helping them financially, or giving them a place to live or stay if they don’t get the treatment you want them to.
+You, as a parent, must make changes yourself, such as not helping them financially or giving them a place to live or stay if they don’t get the treatment you want them to.
 Although you might want to hold their hand throughout their rehabilitation process to ease their discomfort, you need to learn that it will not help them in the end.

 - Your son or daughter might seem overconfident after making it through detox, but don’t let this fool you and allow for them to stop the treatment before rehab because he or she still has a high chance of relapsing if he or she still hasn’t learned strategies of coping with stress or learn why he or she started using in the beginning.

-- Help them by not giving your child money, but healthy food since buying healthy food might be difficult for someone who hasn’t been eating correctly for a while.
+- Please help them by not giving your child money, but healthy food since buying healthy food might be difficult for someone who hasn’t been eating correctly for a while.
 Try to teach those new to rehab the importance of healthy living.
 Eating right, good sleeping patterns, and exercise can help the body recover from long-term substance abuse and make treatment easier.

 - Make sure you encourage them to attend continuing care activities that help support their decision to remain sober.

 - Help by aiding them to find a spiritual side.
 Finding faith in a higher power is extremely important during the beginning stages of treatment.
-Going to church and praying can give someone the faith and hope they need to successfully complete treatment.
-Encourage them by providing reading material or being transportation to and from church services or religious groups.
+Going to church and praying can give someone the faith and hope they need to complete treatment.
+Encourage them by providing reading material or transportation to and from church services or religious groups.

 “We cannot solve our problems with the same thinking we used when we created them.”
 Albert Einstein

 Aftercare is an important part of recovery.
 If they go to rehab for 30 days, the treatment doesn’t end when they leave.
 They need to attend meetings regularly, make doctor appointments, and possibly see a therapist if insurance can cover it or a price can be worked out.
-Aftercare also includes social activities, family events, holidays, and long term goal planning.
+Aftercare includes social activities, family events, holidays, and long-term goal planning.
 When your child leaves rehab make sure you do not do all their planning, but help them by:

 - Show them that you can have fun without using a substance.
-Taking them to the movies or bowling can be a fun experience for the addict and will show them that you can still have fun even when substances aren’t involved.
-Also, this will help them learn alternatives when dealing with stress and need to relax.
+Taking them to the movies or bowling can be a fun experience for the addict and show them that you can still have fun even when substances aren’t involved.
+Also, this will help them learn alternatives when dealing with stress and the need to relax.

 - Talk to them about setting goals for themselves and the family.
-Personal goals can be as simple as working out at least five times a week and family goals can be to try to repair the broken relationships.
+Personal goals can be as simple as working out at least five times a week, and family goals can be to try to repair broken relationships.
 This will give them short and long-term goals to look forward to and a reason to stay in recovery.